24 Regionalization

 Whereas the general silhouette score (and the other general cluster metrics) decrease steadily is the number of clusters increases (because we start to split hairs into super specialized types), the geosilhouettes, especially the boundary silhouette generally increase as n_clusters increases because it becomes easier and easier to differentiate units from nearby units as you consider smaller and smaller neighborhoods.

 In addition to the set of compositional attributes, a crucial input to regionalization algorithms is the spatial weights parameter (W), which defines the “geographic similarity” between units.
 Generally, the goal of regionalization algorithms is to define a distinct, contiguous [set of] region(s), which usually means using a contiguity-based W object (and as such, the default W is a Rook weight).
 But it is also possible to relax the contiguity enforcement using something like a distance-band weight, which would group nearby observations even if they are not necessarily touching each other.
+Sometimes these results are called “fuzzy regions,” because the boundaries of each region are less strict.

 Code